cdl-biosimilars/mofi/docs/results.rst

            :align: center

-The peak colors indicate whether a peak is selected and if MoFi found any annotations.
+The color of each peak indicates whether this peak is selected (lightness) and if MoFi was able to annotate it (hue).
+Hue derives from the search stage whose results are currently visible.
+Hence, click on the “Structure” (“Composition”) tab to quickly identify peaks for which MoFi found at least one annotation during structure (composition) search.

 .. image:: images/colortable_spectrum.png
            :alt: Spectrum color scheme